technofocus-pte/buildmoderniseaiappsdepth/Use case 05/Usecase05.md

 ![A screenshot of a computer Description automatically generated](./media/image12.jpeg)

-5. Wait for the workspace to setup.
+5. Wait for the workspace to set up.

 ![A screenshot of a computer Description automatically generated](./media/image13.jpeg)